Deregulation

 Deregulation is the process of removing or reducing state regulations, typically in the economic sphere.
 It is the repeal of governmental regulation of the economy.
 It became common in advanced industrial economies in the 1970s and 1980s, as a result of new trends in economic thinking about the inefficiencies of government regulation, and the risk that regulatory agencies would be controlled by the regulated industry to its benefit, and thereby hurt consumers and the wider economy.
-Economic regulations were promoted during the Gilded Age, in which progressive reforms were claimed as necessary to limit externalities like corporate abuse, unsafe child labor, monopolization, pollution, and to mitigate boom and bust cycles.
+Economic regulations were promoted during the Gilded Age, in which progressive reforms were claimed as necessary to limit externalities like corporate abuse, unsafe child labor, monopolization, and pollution, and to mitigate boom and bust cycles.
 Around the late 1970s, such reforms were deemed burdensome on economic growth and many politicians espousing neoliberalism started promoting deregulation.

 The stated rationale for deregulation is often that fewer and simpler regulations will lead to raised levels of competitiveness, therefore higher productivity, more efficiency and lower prices overall.
 Opposition to deregulation may involve apprehension regarding environmental pollution and environmental quality standards (such as the removal of regulations on hazardous materials), financial uncertainty, and constraining monopolies.

 Regulatory reform is a parallel development alongside deregulation.
 Regulatory reform refers to organized and ongoing programs to review regulations with a view to minimizing, simplifying, and making them more cost effective.
 Such efforts, given impetus by the Regulatory Flexibility Act of 1980, are embodied in the United States Office of Management and Budget's Office of Information and Regulatory Affairs, and the United Kingdom's Better Regulation Commission.
 Cost–benefit analysis is frequently used in such reviews.
 In addition, there have been regulatory innovations, usually suggested by economists, such as emissions trading.

 Deregulation can be distinguished from privatization, which transfers state-owned businesses to the private sector.

 By country

 Argentina

 Argentina underwent heavy economic deregulation, privatization, and had a fixed exchange rate during the Menem administration (1989–1999).
 In December 2001, Paul Krugman compared Enron with Argentina, claiming that both were experiencing economic collapse due to excessive deregulation.
 Two months later, Herbert Inhaber claimed that Krugman confused correlation with causation, and neither collapse was due to excessive deregulation.

+Deregulation again become a focus point of Javier Milei presidency since 2023 by reducing the government intervention and simplifying bureaucracy from repealing rent control to liberalizing the communication sector.
+Deregulation and State Transformation Minister Federico Sturzenegger has stated in 2025 that there will be more red tape cuts in 2025 which include lowering tax to imported cars and cut electric car regulations.
+The deregulation policies so far has stabilized the economy for the first time with balanced budget and controlled inflation.